 Coal tar is made from burning coal and is made up of hydrocarbons, carbon, and water.

-It’s used in anti-dandruff shampoos, creams treating skin conditions such as psoriasis.
+It’s used in anti-dandruff shampoos and creams, treating skin conditions such as psoriasis.
 Studies link coal tar to skin, liver, lung cancers, and DNA mutations.
 It blocks the skin pores (comedogenic) and increases the skin’s sensitivity to light (sun).
 Many colors used in cosmetics to add depth of color were once made from coal tar.

 This carcinogen is very heavy and found in many dyes.
 Petroleum has now replaced it more so but the coal tar dye can still be present.
 You will often have this in hair dye.

-Common names to avoid: Green #3, D&C, FD&C, Colors listed with a number following it (i.e. Blue 1 or Red 33)
+Common names of dyes to avoid: Green #3, D&C, FD&C, Colors listed with a number following it (i.e., Blue 1 or Red 33).

 Petroleum Jelly, Moisturizers, and Mineral Oil

 These toxic mixes have saturated the beauty industry.
 They are all made out of processed oil (think car oil).
 We know that it is very carcinogenic and accumulates in the body.
-It has links to damage and found in storage in the reproductive system particularly.
+It has links to damage and is found in storage in the reproductive system, particularly.

 Petroleum requires long term clean up to remove the sticky residue it leaves behind (think about the BP Oil spill in the Gulf of Mexico).
 If you see it listed in your products, replace them with naturally derived products.

-Common names to avoid: Mineral oil, Benzene, Toluene, Petroleum, Paraffin wax, Petroleum Jelly, Petrolatum, Butanol, Butyl,
+Common names to avoid: Mineral oil, Benzene, Toluene, Petroleum, Paraffin wax, Petroleum Jelly, Petrolatum, Butanol, and Butyl.

 Parabens